odig/homeeToMqtt/README.md

         "mqttPassword": "mqtt",
         # publish homee states to mqtt as json, leave as is, unless you know better
         "publish": true,
+        # publish homee states to mqtt in a human readable fashion, leave as is, unless you know better
+        "publishHuman": true,
         # publish homee states to mqtt as single int value, leave as is, unless you know better
         "publishInt": false,
         # publish homee states to mqtt as boolen string value (True,False), leave as is, unless you know better
         "publishBool": true,
         # subscribe to mqtt topics, leave as is, unless you know better
         "subscribe": true,
+        # subscribe to mqtt human fashion mqtt topics, leave as is, unless you know better
+        "subscribeHuman": true,
+        # path after hommee for this mode
+        "identifier": "devices/status/",
+        # path after hommee for this mode
+        "identifierHuman": "human/",
+        # path after hommee for this mode
+        "identifierInt": "devices/int/",
+        # path after hommee for this mode
+        "identifierBool": "devices/bool/",

         # request full homee states every status timer seconds
         "homeeStatusRepeat": true,
         "statusTimer": 180